enricostara/eventure/src/README.md

 **Notes**:

-  This method supports two types of wildcard subscriptions:
+  This method supports three types of wildcard subscriptions:
   1. Global wildcard "*" which will receive all events regardless of type
   2. Prefix wildcard "prefix.*" which will receive all events with the given prefix
+  3. Suffix wildcard "*.suffix" which will receive all events with the given suffix

   The event is dispatched to handlers in this order:
   1. Exact type match subscribers
   2. Prefix wildcard subscribers
+  3. Suffix wildcard subscribers
-  3. Global wildcard subscribers
+  4. Global wildcard subscribers

 <a id="eventure.event_query"></a>